How to move from one dimensional data management to an efficient lab landscape

 Unjulie: Change management in key and bringing people on board.

 Having the right sponsors and advocates in the business is really important.
 Senior stakeholders generally make the decision about buying this software but that message needs to be relayed down to the people who will be using it every day.
-They need to be given the change to experience and contribute hands on to the development of the software or at least the configuration.
+They need to be given the change to experience and contribute hands on to the configuration and deployment of the software.

-April: Recently, I really liked the way a customer planned to implement one of our solutions with a phased approach.
-By introducing it to one group at a time, this can prevent a huge impact on the existing business.
-As the first laboratory gets used to the system and gets on board with the change, when they start gaining efficiencies it can enable the other business units to also get on-board, creating better user adoption.
+Another approach is to implement solutions with a phased approach.
+By introducing it to one department at a time, this can prevent a huge impact on the existing business.
+As the first laboratory gets used to the system and gets on board with the change, when they start gaining efficiencies, the message propagates within the organization creating better user adoption.

 Unjulie: Following on from that, another thing to think about is other processes that run in a lab, for example reviewing experiments or sharing information to a customer.
 It’s important to think about how what you are doing now and the processes you use will change when you implement a solution that is electronic.